He turned his head indolently until his gaze fell upon the three grey floor-standing cabinets. The rightmost door glared at him.

 Only light can survive out there.

 Those who’d never seen deep space leant on inadequate images of emptiness.
-First timers had their notions of blackness evaporated, their concept of cold, bleak nothing shattered.
+First-timers had their notions of blackness evaporated, their concept of cold, bleak nothing shattered.
 Yes, interplanetary space was alien, holo-images were amazing, a cold night on a deserted hilltop seemed quiet.

-They were a very poor substitute.
+They were an inferior substitute.
 Laughable.

 Sometimes he’d go to the Observation Deck and banish all light from the room, try to make its warm safety an extension of the inhospitable universe without, try to feel lost in it.

-It too was laughable.
-More than once he’d laughed at it.
+It, too, was laughable.
+More than once, he’d laughed at it.
 Actually laughed.